Now Open: Advance QLD Female Founders Program

 For queries or further information, please phone: (07) 3050 3060, or email using this online form.

-The National Women’s Alliances grants program will establish 6 civil society networks (Alliances) to ensure women’s voices are heard in the policy making process.
+n’s Alliances grants program will establish 6 civil society networks (Alliances) to ensure women’s voices are heard in the policy making process.
 The Australian Government is inviting organisations to apply for grant funding under the Women’s Leadership and Development Program (WLDP) to serve as National Women’s Alliances.

 The intended outcomes of the National Women’s Alliances stream are that Alliances: